-- 1. What is the general attitude among students about the focus on sexual assault?
-What about sexual harassment? - 2.
-In your opinion, is sexual assault an important issue at the Academy? - a.
-Who is it important to? (i.e., students, Faculty, Senior Academy leaders, officers, athletic staff) - i.
-Probe on each group. - b.
-How do you know it is important or not important to a group? - c.
-Who are the most effective individuals to deliver sexual assault prevention messages? - d.
-Who on campus is most influential in shaping thoughts and behaviors? - 3.
-What are Faculty saying about sexual harassment and sexual assault, if anything? - a.
-Senior Academy leaders? - b.
-Officers - i.
-COs, Faculty, Administrative, PE? - ii.
-Do they differ in their message or attitudes? - c.
+Faculty Guide 2 Part 2: Culture To get us started I want to talk a little bit about the general culture on campus.
+1. When you think about leadership on campus, who would you include? (i.e. faculty, students in leadership) Socializing on Campus: 1.
+What is the attitude toward socializing on campus? [from leadership, peers, etc.] a.
+Are there a lot of friendships between men and women on campus? i.
+Why or why not? b.
+Is there discussion around women in service? i.
+What do some of those discussions sound like?
+Do these discussions occur in person or on social media? ii. a.
+Do you think this has changed over time?
+How so? i i Culture: 1.
+What is the general attitude among students about the focus on sexual assault?
+What about sexual harassment?
+2. In your opinion, is sexual assault an important issue at the Academy? a.
+Who is it important to? (i.e., students, Faculty, Senior Academy leaders, officers, athletic staff) i.
+Probe on each group. b.
+How do you know it is important or not important to a group? c.
+Who are the most effective individuals to deliver sexual assault prevention messages? d.
+Who on campus is most influential in shaping thoughts and behaviors?
+3. What are Faculty saying about sexual harassment and sexual assault, if anything? a.
+Senior Academy leaders? b.
+Officers COs, Faculty, Administrative, PE? i.
+Do they differ in their message or attitudes? ii. c.
 Civilians?

-Cadet/Midshipman leadership with culture and climate:

-Thinking about the cadet/midshipman leadership

-- 1. How much would you say they "set the tone" for how things work around here? - a.
-Are they highly influential, somewhat influential, or a little bit influential? - b.
-Which groups or individuals influence? - 2.
-What about when it comes to sexual harassment and sexual assault, specifically? - a.
-Do you see your cadet/midshipman leadership talking about these issues? - i.
+Cadet/Midshipman leadership with culture and climate: Thinking about the cadet/midshipman leadership 1.
+How much would you say they "set the tone" for how things work around here? a.
+Are they highly influential, somewhat influential, or a little bit influential? b.
+Which groups or individuals influence?
+2. What about when it comes to sexual harassment and sexual assault, specifically? a.
+Do you see your cadet/midshipman leadership talking about these issues? i.
 If so, what messages are they sending?

-- b.
+- 3 - b.
 What do you think their responsibilities are as leaders around issues of sexual harassment and unwanted sexual contact? - i.
-How effective are they at influencing attitudes and behaviors - i.
+How effective are they at influencing attitudes and behaviors - ii.
 How important do these issues seem to cadet/midshipmen leadership?